-- 2.1 Implements used in the match are the bat, the ball, the stumps and bails. - 2.2 External protective equipment is any visible item of apparel worn for protection against external blows.

-For a batter, items permitted are a protective helmet, external leg guards (batting pads), batting gloves and, if visible, forearm guards.
+- 2.1 Implements used in the match are the bat, the ball, the stumps and bails. - 2.2 External protective equipment is any visible item of apparel worn for protection against external blows. - For a batsman, items permitted are a protective helmet, external leg guards (batting pads), batting gloves and, if visible, forearm guards.